Home » Schools » Is UC Berkeley Considered an Ivy League School?

 The difficulty of entering a particular school is an underrated factor when seeking admission.
 The best way to evaluate your chances is through the acceptance rate.
 As mentioned earlier, every Ivy League school has a lower acceptance rate than UC Berkeley.

-UC Berkeley’s acceptance rate in 2023 is around 17%.
-Cornell University has the highest among all Ivy League universities, with a 10% acceptance rate.
-If you think those numbers are low, wait until you hear that Harvard has a 4.5%.
+UC Berkeley’s acceptance rate for the class of 2027 is 11.6%.
+Cornell University has the highest among all Ivy League universities, with a 10.6% acceptance rate.
+If you think those numbers are low, wait until you hear that Harvard has a 3.4%.

 Despite UC Berkeley being the most accommodating of all the schools, its acceptance rate is still far off the national average of around 68%.
 These numbers aren’t a fluke; it truly means you’ll have some work to do to become a student of any of these schools.